-- \ Mr. Todd E. Cunfer resigned as our Chief Financial Officer effective October 27, 2022.
-Effective, October 27, 2022, we appointed Shaun P. Mara to serve as our Chief Financial Officer. - \\ Effective May 2, 2022, Mr. Parker transitioned to a non-executive officer strategic advisory role for the Atkins brand.
-Mr. Parker's executive compensation is outlined further in the compensation tables beginning on page 52 below, but is otherwise not discussed with other NEOs except where noted.
+Mr. Todd E. Cunfer resigned as our Chief Financial Officer effective October 27, 2022.
+Mr. Cunfer's executive compensation is outlined further in the compensation tables beginning on page 52 below but is otherwise not discussed with other NEOs except where noted.